DISCLAIMER: This is not a sponsored post nor am I, in any way, affiliated with the brands and/or companies mentioned in this post.

 - VSCO Cam

 If I’m not using stock photos for my blog posts, I edit my own in both Photoshop and Lightroom.
 Photo adjustments and enhancements are usually done in Lightroom, then text overlay are added in Photoshop.
-I used to use my own handwriting when adding text overlays on my cover photos (such as this) with the aid of a stylus, a tablet, and Illustrator, but that has become a tedious task that I eventually got tired of doing.
+I used to use my own handwriting when adding text overlays on my cover photos with the aid of a stylus, a tablet, and Illustrator, but that has become a tedious task that I eventually got tired of doing.
 I don’t have a formal background in using these softwares; curiosity encouraged me to learn on my own.
 VSCO Cam is rather self-explanatory because I know most bloggers use this for both Instagram and blog photos.

 Unfortunately, the above-mentioned Adobe softwares aren’t for everyone.
 I’m sure there are still some who prefer to use less-complicated softwares that produce the same outcome.
 This is where Canva and Fotor come into the picture.
 You don’t have to be a professional to make your work look like one.
 Editing photos in these softwares is simple—what you see is what you get.